 Porridge with blueberries and almonds is a tasty breakfast made from traditional porridge oats.
 It’s a simple perfect start to the day.
 Packed full of fibre and energy, it keeps you fuller for longer!

 Hello Folks!
-Welcome to my first recipe of 2015, this porridge with blueberries and almonds.
+Welcome to my first recipe of the year.
+This porridge with blueberries and almonds.

-This tasty blueberry almond porridge is the first in a series of 5 different breakfast porridges for this week! 😀
+So this tasty blueberry almond porridge is the first in a series of 5 different breakfast porridges for this week.

 I’ve always been a huge fan of this traditional porridge and indeed one of my very first blog recipe postings was my perfect porridge recipe.